Research that travel provokes anxiety in most people. In fact, for some, the stress can even trigger a psychotic episode.

 Older adults can also have their first break while traveling when they are slipping into dementia.

 Additionally, psychosis can be triggered by mefloquine (sometimes called Lariam), a medication used to prevent malaria.
-If you’ve had depression, generalized anxiety disorder, or a psychotic or seizure disorder, the World Health Organization (WHO) advises you to ask for a different medication.
+If you’ve had depression, generalized anxiety disorder, or a psychotic or seizure disorder, the World Health Organization (WHO) you to ask for a different medication.

 How can you protect young adults?